NCBI-Hackathons/Design-of-ICD-9-to-10-conversion-function-for-the-R-package-icd/README.md

 Required packages: icd
 Inputs: a) 2018_I9gem.txt (list of ICD-9 to ICD-10 gem mappings) and 2) dataset with your ICD-9 code(s) in a column to be mapped.

-Step 1: Data cleaning/processing:
+- [x] Step 1: Data cleaning/processing:

-    Step 1a: Determine if codes being mapped are in ICD-9 or ICD-10 (icd function: guess_version).
+    - [x] Step 1a: Determine if codes being mapped are in ICD-9 or ICD-10 (icd function: guess_version).

-    Step 1b: Take only the ICD-9 subset.
+    - [x] Step 1b: Take only the ICD-9 subset.

-    Step 1c: Determine if ICD-9 codes are in short or decimal format (icd hidden function: icd:::guess_short).
+    - [x] Step 1c: Determine if ICD-9 codes are in short or decimal format (icd hidden function: icd:::guess_short).

-    Step 1d: Convert all ICD-9 codes to short format (icd function: decimal_to_short).
+    - [x] Step 1d: Convert all ICD-9 codes to short format (icd function: decimal_to_short).

-Step 2: Using GEM, function converts ICD-9 to ICD-10 (written function: findICD10).
+- [x] Step 2: Using GEM, function converts ICD-9 to ICD-10 (written function: findICD10).

 Step 3: ICD-10 has many more codes than ICD-9 and the GEM map prioritizes based on specificity.

+    Step 3a: Output ICD-10 codes one per row

-    Step 3a: Following ICD-10 conversion, pull up all potential children codes (more specific) from the GEM-specified parent code (less specific).
+    Step 3b: Following ICD-10 conversion, pull up all potential children codes (more specific) from the GEM-specified parent code (less specific).

     Step 3b: Also based on flags, give the correct combinations of ICD-10 codes that are relevent.